Justin Timberlake And Anna Kendrick Surprise ‘Trolls’ Superfans On Video Chat

-As the coronavirus pandemic continues to demand a lot of healthcare workers across the United States, the Today show offered a special surprise to the children of one nurse who was doing everything she could to fight the virus.
+As the coronavirus pandemic continues to demand a lot from healthcare workers across the United States, The Today Show offered a special surprise to the children of one nurse who was doing everything she could to fight the virus.
 Justin Timberlake and Anna Kendrick, who star in Trolls: World Tour, popped up during host Hoda Kotb’s interview with the kids, who are big Trolls fans.

-Stacie Kelly is an emergency room nurse who’s fighting the virus in New York City, all while her husband Mark and their four children quarantine themselves in Gardner, Kansas.
-On Friday’s episode of Today, Hoda told Kelly’s story, explaining that she had volunteered to travel to New York City, which is considered an epicenter of the virus, in order to do what she could to help.
-Since she arrived, she’s been working 15-hour shifts at different hospitals around the city.
+Stacie Kelly is an emergency room nurse who’s fighting the virus in New York City, while her husband Mark and their four children quarantine themselves at their home in Gardner, Kansas.
+On Friday’s episode of Today, Hoda told Kelly’s story, explaining that she had volunteered to travel to New York City — which is considered an epicenter of the virus — in order to do what she could to help.
+Since she arrived, she’s been working 15-hour shifts at different hospitals throughout the city.

-Her children, Camryn, McClain, Delaynie and Sullivan, told Kotb that they are very proud of their mom.
-Kotb then said that she heard the kids love Trolls.
+Her children — Camryn, McClain, Delaynie and Sullivan — told Kotb they are very proud of their mom.
+Kotb then said she had heard the kids love Trolls.
 Moments later, Kendrick and Timberlake popped into the video chat, surprising the children.

 “Hi Poppy!” one of the kids said to Kendrick, who responded by exclaiming about how cute the kids are.

 “Are you guys so proud of your mom?
-You must think she’s the best mom in the world,” Kendrick asked her kids.
+You must think she’s the best mom in the world,” Kendrick asked the kids.

-The kids agreed, and Timberlake said that she was his hero as well.
-Kendrick then got the kids to admit that Poppy was their favorite troll, much to Timberlake’s dismay.
+They agreed and Timberlake said she was his hero as well.
+Kendrick then got the kids to admit that Poppy was their favorite Troll, much to Timberlake’s dismay.
 The actress also addressed the kids’ father, who was watching the kids by himself while his wife was off saving lives.

 .@jtimberlake and @AnnaKendrick47 surprise the family of one nurse who left her family to fight coronavirus on the front lines in New York. pic.twitter.com/OnIbBxRwwB